HenriARM/semsearch/README.md

 ![](./resources/SemanticSearch.png)

-TODO: list models in eval and generate comparison table

-4. Analyses & Results: Describe how you apply the methods and present the results.
-5. Conclusions: Briefly summarize your findings and the corresponding conclusions.
-Relate the outcomes to the research questions.
-* For supervised problems, assess if your models have statistically significantly different performance.

 ## 1. Introduction
 Semantic search seeks to improve search accuracy by understanding the semantic meaning of the search query and the corpus to search over.
 Semantic search can also perform well given synonyms, abbreviations, and misspellings, unlike keyword search engines that can only find documents based on lexical matches.